Hamzah-Muhammad/PricingWebapp/README.md

 Installation commands:

+cd client
 npm install
 npm install axios chart.js react-chartjs-2

-cd stock-server
+cd ../server
-npm init -y
-npm install express cors body-parser
+npm install

-To run the backend, navigate to PricingWebapp/stock-server in your terminal and run the following command: node server.js
+To run the backend, navigate to PricingWebapp/server in your terminal and run the following command: node server.js

-To run the frontend, navigate to PricingWebapp and run the following command: npm start
+To run the frontend, navigate to PricingWebapp/client and run the following command: npm start

 The webpage will pop up in your browser and the web app is ready to use!

-If you want to add new data or edit data, navigate to /stock-server/InitialData.json
+If you want to add new data or edit data, navigate to /server/InitialData.json

 ##